Aliases for ATP1A2 Gene

 GeneCards Summary for ATP1A2 Gene

 ATP1A2 (ATPase Na+/K+ Transporting Subunit Alpha 2) is a Protein Coding gene.
 Diseases associated with ATP1A2 include Alternating Hemiplegia Of Childhood and Migraine, Familial Hemiplegic, 2.
-Among its related pathways are cAMP signaling pathway and Thyroid hormone signaling pathway.
+Among its related pathways are Hepatic ABC Transporters and Insulin secretion.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP12A.
+An important paralog of this gene is ATP1A3.